Third-Party Reproduction in Canada: A Guide for Asian Intended Parents

 Surrogacy in Canada

-Non-commercial surrogacy is legal in Canada.
+Non-commercial surrogacy is legal in Canada under the Assisted Human Reproduction Act, which sets a minimum age of 21 for surrogates and prohibits payment to a surrogate beyond reimbursement of allowable expenses [3], [4].
 Surrogacy is permitted for single people, same-sex couples, and unmarried couples.
-For intended parents considering surrogacy, legal advice is essential at the start of the process.
+For intended parents considering surrogacy, legal advice is essential at the start of the process, because parentage rules and the process for establishing the intended parents on the birth registration vary by province.

 Can LGBTQIA+ Couples Pursue Egg Donation, Sperm Donation, or Surrogacy in Canada?

-Same-sex marriage is legal in Canada.
-Same-sex intended parents—whether single, married, or partnered but not married—have the same rights to seek IVF with third-party reproduction as other couples in Canada.
+Yes.
+LGBTQIA+ intended parents—whether single, married, or partnered but not married—have the same rights to seek IVF with third-party reproduction as other couples in Canada.
+Same-sex marriage has been legal across Canada since the federal Civil Marriage Act came into force on 20 July 2005 [11].

 Intended parents may wish to do additional research to choose a clinic with a track record of providing excellent care to LGBTQIA+ patients.
 Sometimes, referrals or a simple online search will help identify these clinics.
 Many clinics will have an LGBTQIA+ section or a rainbow flag prominently featured on their website, with specific resources for these patients.